Online Registration Instructions

 - Children that are visibly sick, will not be permitted into Child Watch

-- Any misbehavior in the Kids Zone may lead to suspension of a child from the area.
+- Any misbehavior in the Action Arcade may lead to suspension of a child from the area.
 This is up to the Y’s discretion.

 Locker Room Policies

 - All locks must be removed nightly.
 If a lock and property are removed by YMCA staff, it will be kept in lost and found for 14 days before disposal.
 Lockers are available for rent at a cost of $10 per month.

 - Children ages 6 and above of the opposite sex, are not allowed in each respective locker room.
 Please use the changing room located off the front lobby if necessary.